 - What kind of services do they offer?
 Some insurance brokers offer only consultation or advice, while others offer end-to-end services, which would include assistance in the purchase and taking care of all the paperwork.
 You ideally want someone who takes care of everything; someone who even represents you in front of the insurer.

 - Have a conversation with them.
 Talking to them can give you a fair idea of what’s their overall approach and commitment towards the client.
 Are they friendly?
 Do they respond promptly?
 Are their answers satisfactory?
 Do they have adequate expertise?
 You can find the answer to such questions by talking to them from the front.
 Remember, for a meaningful and desired outcome, it’s essential you and your insurance broker work together.
 And this is only possible if you get along with them properly.

 These are four tips to find a good insurance broker.
 They can then subsequently help you buy a fitting group health insurance for employees that provides maximum coverage at a lower premium.

-Buying a group mediclaim policy doesn’t have to be such a difficult task.
+Buying a group mediclaim The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More doesn’t have to be such a difficult task.
 You have to, however, be more careful if you’re limited in budget and cannot spare luxuriously on the group plan – a state common for SMEs and startups.
 So, do be careful.
 Now you’re aware of some of the important factors that determine the premium of group health insurance, manage those factors well to bring down the cost of the premium.
 And, of course, feel free to reach out to licensed insurance brokers.
-They can help you save money on group mediclaim policy for employees.
+They can help you save money on group mediclaim The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More for employees.